Washington Utilities and Transportation Commission

 The commission will deliberate longer on filings that are considered controversial or are complex.
 These filings are listed on the agenda as “utilities,” “transportation” or “other” items.
 Commission staff members prepare a memo describing the filing, the history of the filing, and a recommendation to the commission on how to handle the filing.
 Memos are generally available to the public three days before the Open Meeting on the Open Meeting Documents page.

-When you arrive at the meeting, please check-in with the receptionist and sign in at the hearing room.
+When you arrive at the meeting, please sign in at the front table located just inside the hearing room.

 Copies of the agenda and any filing memos will be available in the hearing room.
 When you sign-in at the Open Meeting, indicate the particular agenda item you would like to comment on.
 If you are interested in a no-action or consent item, indicate on the sign-in sheet the docket number of the filing.